 - Cryonite® Freeze treatment of the seams, creases, tufts, and folds of the mattress and box spring, headboard, footboard, bed rails and all furniture within close proximity to the bed.
 Cryonite Freeze is used on all Eco Treatments and as an add-on with our Standard Plan.
 These exterminators present this list as the contents of their Standard Plan, yet they’re already including additional services to make their process more attractive.

 - Encase mattress and box spring in cases that will both protect your valuable bedding and keep any newly hatched bed bugs locked inside where they will die.
 Box spring encasements are included with the treatment.
-Tom Costello presented a solid discourse on why mattress encasement does not work.
-The predominant discussion points presented here — that the encasement will protect your valuable bedding and bed bugs will die before they can eat you — are blatantly misleading.
+Tom Costello, Technical Director at GreenTech Heat, presented a solid discourse on why mattress encasement does not work.
+The predominant discussion points presented here— that the encasement will protect your valuable bedding and bed bugs will die before they can eat you— are blatantly misleading.
 Not only can bed bugs can survive many months without a blood meal, but all it takes is a small opening for newly-hatched instars to migrate through to get to you.
 If any bed bugs survived their spot treatment anywhere in the room, they will make their way to you.
 Even with mattress encasement, your valuable bedding will get new fecal spots.

 - Apply dust application in cracks and crevices in the baseboards throughout your home.
 They admit bed bugs are found in more places than just beds!

 - Pull carpeting from tack strip in area behind bed and treat if any signs of bed bug activity is found there.
 We will treat this area with steam and dust as necessary.
 What about looking under the carpeting on the other side of the room or in the closet?
 Might bed bugs hide over there as well?